 My mother was 71 the last time she was hospitalized for a serious illness that she would end her life.
 “Will you bring my CD player to the hospital so that I can listen to Jimmy Buffett?” she asked.
 I’ll never forget my mom’s smile (and the nurses too) as she listened to “Cheeseburger in Paradise” […]

-I sat in a child size chair and watched as my two-year old son, Matthew, dressed in his green Gymboree shorts and a blue striped polo shirt, stacked small multi-colored blocks.
+I sat in a child-size chair and watched as my two-year-old son, Matthew, dressed in his green Gymboree shorts and a blue-striped polo shirt, stacked small multi-colored blocks.
 “See how he is drooling a little?” asked the child psychologist, “That means he is working hard.”
-She would later use the word “developmentally […]
+She would later use the word “developmentally delayed” to describe […]

 The Special Hope Foundation awarded a grant to JFK Partners UCEDD and LEND at the University of Colorado last February to help a student group, Disability Dialogue, expand their program.